iyersreehari/DeepLense_SSL_Sreehari_Iyer/README.md

 This project focuses on evaluating of self-supervised learning techniques with Transformers utilizing real-world strong gravitational lensing dataset.
 The learned representations are then evaluated on the downstream task to classify lens and non-lens images. <br>

 Before training, download the lenses dataset from <a href = "https://drive.google.com/drive/folders/1JHEQFgyGedSm0pVfYH66cHmYOqlqm992?usp=sharing"> drive </a> and the nonlenses dataset from <a href = "https://drive.google.com/drive/folders/11vdOCZKp3tt-Ls-1d8xIfoXgyuLmL9S9?usp=sharing"> drive </a> and place them in lenses and nonlenses subdirectories respectively. <br>
 The dataset contains 1949 lens images and 2000 non-lens images.
 Each image has 3 channels, g, r and i, corresponding to green, red and infrared filters respectively.
-The images are center cropped to 32 × 32 pixel as this empirically resulted in better prediction accuracy. <br>
+The images are center cropped to 32 × 32 pixel as this empirically resulted in better prediction accuracy.
+The models are evaluated on a 15% held out test split of the dataset.<br>
 To understand how well SSL works with different fractions of labelled and unlabelled data, the models are pre-trained through self supervision on the entire data and then finetuned on the labelled fraction and compared with supervised baseline trained only on that labeled fraction. <br>

 # Supervised Learning Baseline